The translation of this document is outdated.

 8) regarding the use of public transport;

-9) regarding improvements of the territories of republic
+9) regarding improvements of the territories of the local

 10) regarding the keeping of domestic animals;